Companies at the forefront of Ocean protection

 In a context of growing corporate awareness of the SDGs, the Ocean appears left out.

-92% of large French companies mention the UN’s Sustainable Development Goals (SDGs) in their publications.
-However, SDG 14 is the most underreported goal: less than 25% of French companies mention it, while 91% are committed to SDO 13 on Climate Action.
+72% of large companies across the world mention the UN’s Sustainable Development Goals (SDGs) in their publications.
+However, SDG 14 is the most underreported goal: less than 14% of companies mention it, while 76% are committed to SDG 13 on Climate Action.

 Source: Pwc SDG Reporting Challenge 2018 – sample of 729 companies in 21 countries, BCG analysis